bronzdoc/orbi/README.md

 > Project structure generator.

-Generate project structures using yaml and language agnostic templates.
+Generate project structures using yaml and golang templating.

 # Install
-> NOTE: orbi just works with unix-like operating systems, windows is not supported for now.
+> NOTE: orbi just works with \*nix operating systems, windows is not supported for now.

 ### Binaries